 Claim Form

-Clubs and Schools travelling to Arran, Bute, Cowal, Islay and Mull to participate in a Tennent’s Competition fixture (including play-offs), Cup, National Youth Club Cup, Youth Club Shield, Youth School Cup, Youth School Shield, Girls’ Cup, Girls’ Shield, Girls’ Leagues and inspiresport Schools & Youth Conferences/leagues are entitled to claim support for travel and accommodation expenses incurred, up to a maximum of:
+Clubs and Schools travelling to Arran, Bute, Cowal, Islay and Mull to participate in a Tennent’s Competition fixtures (including play-offs), inspiresport Schools & Youth Conferences/leagues, Male Adult Cup competitions, Women’s Adult Cup competitions, National Youth Cup and Schools Cup Competitions are entitled to claim support for travel and accommodation expenses incurred, up to a maximum of:

 Adult competitions – £750 per return journey

 Youth and school competitions – £600 per return journey

-Details of each match should be noted below and supporting receipts / invoices must be attached to this form.
+Forms must be signed by a Club or School official and returned to the Scottish Rugby Competitions Team by emailing competitions@sru.org.uk

-Forms must be signed by a Club or School official and returned to the Scottish Rugby Competitions Team by emailing competitions@sru.org.uk.
+Details of each match should be noted below and supporting receipts / invoices must be attached to each email.

 All claims for Season 2022-2023 must be received by 31st May 2023.